About the Festival

-RULES AND REGULATIONS OF THE ANNUAL INDEPENDENT RUSSIAN-AMERICAN DOCUMENTARY FILM FESTIVAL IN NEW YORK RUSDOCFILMFEST-3W
+RULES AND REGULATIONS OF THE ANNUAL INDEPENDENT AMERICAN-RUSSIAN DOCUMENTARY FILM FESTIVAL IN NEW YORK (RUSDOCFILMFEST)

-The festival accepts submissions of films released in the festival’s current year, or the year prior.
+The festival accepts submissions of films released in the festival’s current year, or two years prior.

 All films – participants of the festival – must have English subtitles or been in English language.
-Laureates of RusDocFilmFest-3W are chosen by a jury composed of prominent cultural figures in the USA.
+Laureates of RUSDOCFILMFEST are chosen by a jury composed of prominent cultural figures in the USA.